codescape/jira-scrum-poker/readme.md

 ### 1.6.1 (08.09.2017)

 * provide translation for the active sessions list
+* cleanup of plugin configuration
+* removed link to missing and unused javascript library

 ### 1.6.0 (22.08.2017)